muhazizal/prompt-playground/README.md

 # prompt-playground

 An end-to-end playground for LLM prompting, multimodal experiments (vision, speech, image gen), and notes summarization.
+Build with Nuxt 4, Vue 3, Node.js, Express and OpenAI API.

 - CLI demos for tokens, embeddings, and chat prompting
 - Modular API server (prompt and notes) that proxies to OpenAI with metrics